Self-affirmation: Drives to protect the sense of self are often defensive

 Self-affirmation theory purports that when individuals are faced with information that threatens their self-integrity, the response to this information is often defensive in nature.
 Defensive reactions attempt to minimize the threat in order to preserve the sense of self.
 Examples of defensive reactions include denial, avoiding the threat, and changing one's appraisal of the event in order to make it less threatening.

 Self-integrity is flexible

 Instead of having one self-concept (e.g., I am a good parent), self-affirmation theory posits that individuals flexibly define who they are using various roles (e.g., I am a good parent, child, and worker).
-Having a flexible sense of self allows individual to offset weaknesses in one domain, by highlighting the strengths in another domain.
+Having a flexible sense of self allows individuals to offset weaknesses in one domain, by highlighting the strengths in another domain.
 That is, if someone perceives threat to one domain, he or she can accommodate this threat by upholding a value in another domain.
 Self-affirmations can come from many sources.
 Having a flexible self-concept allows people to adapt in the face of threat.